dmstern/jira-hacks/README.md

 1. Go to your Jira instance
 2. Navigate to the issues navigator / issue search / filter view
-3. Press the new bookmark button "🗒 Remaining Estimate"
+3. Press the new bookmark button "🗒 Σ Remaining Estimate"

 => Result: You get a popup window with the estimated remaining effort of the currently displayed issues.